The Perils of Losing Perspective: Why Senior Leaders Must “Stay in the Helicopter” for Strategic Success

 Each member of the team is leading at different moments, and all are essential to the success of the team.

-In this post, I share an extract from my book Leadership Beyond Measure which explores leading from the front in more detail.
+In this post, I share an extract from a book titled Leadership Beyond Measure which explores leading from the front in more detail.

 Leading from the front